collective/collective.contentsync2/README.rst

 Preparations on your target Plone site
 ######################################

-- install/enable `plone.restapi` and `collective.contentsync` through the Plone
+- install/enable `plone.restapi` and `collective.contentsync2` through the Plone
   add-ons control panel
 - create a dedicated user account e.g. `content_sync` with `Site Adminstrator` or `Editor` role
 - use this user account and its password inside the `targets` configuration of